Datuanalytics/datu-core/README.md

 - **CSV Upload:**
   Upload data as CSV files, in addition to or instead of connecting to a database.

-- **Document Upload:**
-  Provide documents to give the tool additional context.

 - **Visualizations:**
   Create bar, line, area, scatter, pie, or KPI visualizations to explore your data.